AVR Hex Display Driver:

 AVR Dual Hex Display Driver:

-Use an ATMega8 to drive two displays, uses either 7 segment or 10/14 segment displays for a nice hex character set.
+Use an ATMega8 or 8A to drive two displays, uses either 7 segment or 10/14 segment displays for a nice hex character set.

 This is a complete AVR Studio 4 assembly code project with wiring and timing information and notes.
 It works with common cathode displays.
 Common anode displays can be used with simple code mods described in the source, or with external inverters.